fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 | US        | 30K                 |
 | China     | 30K                 |

-Since we are plotting a single dataset, let us create a column 2D chart with 'countries' as data labels along x-axis and 'No. of oil reserves' as data values along y-axis.
+Since we are plotting a single dataset, let us create a column 2D chart with countries as data labels along x-axis and **No. of oil reserves** as data values along y-axis.
 Let us prepare the data for a single-series chart.

 FusionCharts accepts the data in JSON format.
 So the above data in the tabular form will take the below shape.